 The card locker was the same model that was available from 1975-1982 - it contained plastic tiers for sorting cards by team and included stickers featuring team names.

-The team checklist sheet came tri-folded and was printed on white stock which was thinner (and flimsier) than regular cards.
+The team checklist sheet was again available via an offer on the cards themselves (see below).
+The sheet came tri-folded and was printed on white stock which was thinner (and flimsier) than regular cards.

 Membership in the Topps Sports Club netted you a periodic newsletter, autographed photos and other perks.
 The club was marketed across all Topps' sports offerings.

-So-called 'grocery' packs were available primarily at, well, grocery stores.
-These were simply 3 wax packs overwrapped together on a cardboard tray.
+Grocery packs contained 3 wax packs overwrapped together on a cardboard tray.
 These didn't carry a factory-set price but were likely priced at 45 cents in most places.

 Because we know they were packaged that way before and after 1976, it is likely that 1976's grocery packs came 24 packs per box and 2 boxes per case.